-VEXTEC Corporation was founded in 2000.
-The company set out to develop a computational process to predict long-term product durability.
-This software fills a gap in the existing capabilities provided by CAD/CAM, FEA, statistical modeling, and physical testing, and by integrating them into a single computational framework.
+VEXTEC Corporation was founded in 2000, with the goal of developing a computational process based in ICME (Integrated Computational Materials Engineering) to predict long-term product durability.
+This technology fills a gap in the existing capabilities provided by CAD/CAM, FEA, statistical modeling, and physical material and component testing, by effectively integrating them into a single computational processing framework.

-What makes us different from other consulting companies is our proprietary software, VPS-MICRO®, which we have been developing since VEXTEC’s founding in 2000.
-We have received over $25 million from the United States Department of Defense through its Innovative Research programs to develop this technology.
-During this time VEXTEC has been granted seven Patents.
+What makes us different from other engineering consulting companies is our proprietary durability software, VPS-MICRO®, which we have been developing since VEXTEC’s founding.
+We have received over $25 million in development funding from the United States Department of Defense through its Small Business Innovative Research (SBIR/STTR) programs.
+During this time, VEXTEC has been granted seven patents related to our technology.

-VEXTEC Corporation provides technical expertise, software, and services in the area of component, system, and fleet durability and life.
-We utilize our Virtual Life Management® (VLM®) engineering software platform to help companies make better products and resolve in-service durability and reliability issues.
+VEXTEC Corporation provides software, technical expertise and services in the areas of component, system, and fleet durability.
+We, in collaboration with our client companies, utilize our VPS-MICRO engineering software to help make better products and resolve in-service durability and reliability issues.

 The insight VEXTEC’s software provides enables our clients to optimize their product design and manufacturing processes to achieve the desired product durability and life, while at the same time reducing product development time and cost.
-VEXTEC’s clients include aerospace, automotive, electronics, energy, heavy industry and medical device manufacturing companies, as well as, many Federal government agencies.
+VEXTEC’s clients include leading multinationals in the aerospace, automotive, electronics, energy, heavy industry and medical device manufacturing sectors, as well as many federal government agencies.

 Our initial research and development work took two distinct paths: the company’s material science experts focused on developing virtual material simulation, while our computational experts integrated our virtual material intellectual property with cloud computing to create a tool for analyzing component, system and fleet performance and assessing the impact on the client’s business.
 Various government agencies and Fortune 100 companies supported this important technology.
 As a result of its work and expertise in this field, the company was able to map material microstructure, the genetic code of materials.
 This mapping process can now be used to simulate manufactured product behavior by taking into account the variability imparted by the combination of material processing, geometric tolerances, and customer usage.